fpaul787/aws-certified-developer-notes/aws-fundamentals/EC2.md

 * Installing software
 * Downloading common files from the internet

+*Example:* Installing Apache web server on an Amazon Linue 2 instance with a shell script provided to user data:

+#!/bin/bash <br>
+yum update - <br>
+yum install httpd -y <br>
+systemctl start httpd <br>
+systemctl enable httpd <br>

+#### Instance Metadata
+With the instance metadata service (IMDS), code running on an Amazon EC2 instance can discover properties about that instance.
+The instance metadata service exposes a special IP address, 169.254.169.254, which you can query using HTTP to perform lookups.

+*Example*

+curl 169.254.169.254/latest/meta-data/ <br>
+curl 169.254.169.254/latest/user-data/iam/ <br>
+curl 169.254.169.254/latest/meta-data/ hostname <br>

 #### Amazon Machine Image
 An image to use to create your instances.
 These images can be build for Linux or Windows machines.
 They provide the template for the OS and applications on the root volume of your instance.
 Each AWS Region maintains its own listing of AMIs.
 Any AMIs that you create are available only within a